casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/multi-sig/example.md

 --node-address http://138.201.54.44:7777
 ```

 In the output of this command, you can see the key weight, key management threshold, and deploy threshold.
-Also observe the main purse structure, it has the `keys_manager_hash` uref address.
+Also, observe the main purse structure, which has the `keys_manager_hash` uref address.
 This uref address is used to find the smart contract's [session hash](#find-session-hash).

 <details>
 <summary>Sample output with named keys for the keys manager contract</summary>